zeddoth/S2HOC_FactionPatch/README.md

 -Spanish
 -Korean
 -Simplified Chinese
+-Traditional Chinese (have to be checked)
+-Japanese (have to be checked)
 -Polish
 -Czech
+-Italian
+-Portuguese

+Each localization file was renamed relativly to this docs : https://www.nexusmods.com/stalker2heartofchornobyl/articles/102

-Still need : Portuguese, Arabic, Serbian, Italian, Traditional Chinese, Japanese, Turkish
+Still need : Arabic, Serbian, Turkish

 RWN did a patch for compatibility with other language but is not updated yet : https://www.nexusmods.com/stalker2heartofchornobyl/mods/144

 Modified files for compatibility info: